-At The Time and The Place campaign launch event on 18 March, David Robinson (1959) spoke movingly about the life and career of his friend with Ray Dolby (1957).
+At The Time and The Place campaign launch event on 18 March, David Robinson (1959) spoke movingly about the life and career of his friend, Ray Dolby (1957).

 They first met when David approached Ray to help him set up the Cambridge University Tape Recording Society.
 Ray invited David to join his new startup in 1966 and he worked at Dolby Laboratories until his retirement in 2005.